bgiesing/CoinHiveMiner/README.md

 ## Alternatives
 The above 5 steps will get you up quickly but you don't have to do it exactly as mentioned above.
 I made this based around GitHub Pages to make it simple and work on sites that don't allow HTML page uploads with their own styling (common in CMSes like WordPress, Blogger, etc.) but there's other hosting options and ways to embed it if you prefer.

+- Use CoinHive's embed directly in your site.
+Ideally you should be using that over this as is but this allows you to embed it in sites that only allow iFrames.
 - Host it on your own server.
 If your host allows you to directly upload HTML files, you can just upload the `index.html` file to your site, rename it to something else (to not conflict with your website) and replace the full URL in the embed code above to the page.
 - You also don't have to even embed it, just link the GitHub Pages URL directly.
 - GitLab is another Git service that has page hosting